knpuniversity/rest/knpu/different-representations.rst

     $ php vendir/bin/behat

 Perfect!
 We've decided just to ignore these "extra" properties.
 You could also decide to return an error response instead.
-It just depends on if your taste.
+It just depends on your taste.
 What we did here is easier to use, but our client may also not notice that we're ignoring some of the submitted data.
 We'll talk about error responses in a few minutes.